-ln
+where

 2.3.
 What is the free energy change of Equation (2.2) at  = 180 mV?
 How does the free energy change of Equation (2.1) compare to that of Equation (2.2)?
 How efficient is the transduction of electrical to chemical free energy in this step in ATP synthesis?
 (What is the ratio of energy stored in ATP to the total energy consumed?)